 We principally provide broadband communications and video services in the United States and market our services primarily under the Optimum brand.
-We deliver broadband, video, and telephony services to approximately 4.9 million residential and business customers.
-Our footprint extends across 21 states (primarily in the New York metropolitan area and various markets in the south-central United States) through a fiber-rich hybrid-fiber coaxial ("HFC") broadband network and a fiber-to-the-home ("FTTH") network with approximately 9.5 million total passings as of December 31, 2022.
-Additionally, we offer news programming and advertising services, and a full service mobile offering to consumers across our footprint.
+We deliver broadband, video, telephony and mobile services to approximately 4.7 million residential and business customers across our footprint.
+Our footprint extends across 21 states (primarily in the New York metropolitan area and various markets in the south-central United States) through a fiber-rich hybrid-fiber coaxial ("HFC") broadband network and a fiber-to-the-home ("FTTH") network with approximately 9.6 million total passings as of December 31, 2023.
+Additionally, we offer news programming and advertising services.

-Our ongoing FTTH network build, with planned upgrades, will enable us to deliver multi-gig broadband speeds to meet the growing data needs of residential and business customers.
+Our ongoing FTTH network build has enabled us to deliver multi-gig broadband speeds to meet the growing data needs of residential and business customers.
 Concurrent to our FTTH network deployment, we also continue to upgrade our existing HFC network through the deployment of digital and expansion of Data Over Cable Service Interface Specification ("DOCSIS") 3.1 technology in order to roll out enhanced broadband services to customers.
 We currently make available in a majority of our footprint 1 Gbps broadband services which provide a connectivity experience supporting the most data-intensive activities, including streaming 4K ultra-high-definition ("UHD") and high-definition ("HD") video on multiple devices, online multi-player video game streaming platforms, video chatting, streaming music, high-quality virtual-and augmented reality experiences, and downloading large files.